HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/wcm_authoring/authoring_portlet/content_management_artifacts/tags/creating_plugin_tag/content_plugins/index.md

 - French locale: `Bonjour Bob, vous avez 3 nouveaux messages`

 ---
-### Managing Text Providers
+#### Managing Multilingual Content with Text Providers

 HCL Digital Experience Web Content Management supports multilingual content.
-You can manage multilingual texts in your design, such as Presentation Templates and Components, as well as in Script Applications or external applications, using text providers.
+You can use text providers to manage translated text in your designs, including Presentation Templates, Components, Script Applications, and external applications.
+Text providers can be maintained by developers using National Language Support (NLS) files or created directly as web content.
+When managed in Web Content, business users can easily translate and maintain the text.

+Next, create a set of text elements for each language used on your site, using the appropriate language code (for example, `en` for English and `fr` for French).
+Enter the translated text in each field using the format:
+`keyname=translated-text`
+Use consistent key names for each language, following the Java Properties File Format.

+Example: managing all translations for the intranet in English and French:

 #### How Text Providers Work